 Don’t do nothing at all

 - Have regular, reliable, and rewarding sit-down family meals and sit-down snacks.
 This would be AAP’s “appropriate structure and boundaries around eating.”
 The rewarding part is important.
 Consistently providing family meals is a lot of work.
-Parents who are encouraged to provide food the family enjoys get intrinsic reinforcement for making meals a priority.
+Parents who provide food they and the family enjoy get intrinsic reinforcement for making meals a priority.

-- Include a variety of good-tasting, wholesome foods.
-Families who eat regular meals get around to including fruits, vegetables, and other wholesome foods.
+- Include a variety of good-tasting foods.
+Families who eat regular meals get around to including fruits, vegetables, whole grains, and other wholesome foods.
 And they eat them because they enjoy them, not because they have to.

 - Include “forbidden foods” in meals and snacks.
-Making sugar-sweetened beverages a sit-down beverage, rather than one to be carried around, limits consumption.
-A lot.
-Giving a time and place to enjoy high-sugar, high-fat snack foods rather than allowing PRN access or forcing children to sneak to get them.
+It limits consumption to give children a time and place to enjoy high-sugar, high-fat snack foods rather than allowing PRN access or forcing children to sneak to get them.
 More importantly, children come to regard high-calorie, low nutrient foods and beverages as everyday food that they consume the same as other food: sometimes a little, sometimes a lot.

 - Trust the child to decide what and how much to eat from the food parents provide.
-The food cops emphasize limiting portion sizes, which is, of course, a form of restriction.
-Children whose food intake is restricted get afraid of going hungry and are prone to overeat when they get the chance.
-Children whose parents follow sDOR do a good job of managing their own portion sizes: they eat as much as they want, then stop, even in the middle of a bowl of ice cream.
+Children whose parents follow sDOR do well with managing their own portion sizes: They eat as much as they want, then stop, even in the middle of a bowl of ice cream.

-- Forget about encouraging “slimming” foods.
-The evidence doesn’t support recommending low-fat dairy foods.9 Whole grains and fruits and vegetables are nutritious, but they aren’t slimming.
+- Don’t encourage “slimming” foods.10 The evidence doesn’t support recommending low-fat dairy foods.10 Whole grains and fruits and vegetables are nutritious, but they aren’t slimming.
 Moreover, making eating them an obligation takes away enjoyment.

-- Assess weight in an sDOR consistent fashion.
-Support consistent growth, even if it is high or low enough to be “diagnosable.”
+- Teach sDOR and assess weight in an sDOR-consistent fashion.
+Support consistent growth, even if weight or BMI is high or low enough to be “diagnosable.”

 - Encourage parents to follow a division of responsibility in activity.